cclauss/estimating-wifi/doc/adr/0002-no-fde-on-unattended-devices.md

 the media is present on the device (e.g., stored as a file), the storage may as well not be encrypted at all.

-As a result, using Full Disk Encrpytion (FDE) on a device required an operator to provide the key in order for the system to boot; without an operator providing the key, the system will not boot.
+As a result, using Full Disk Encryption (FDE) on a device required an operator to provide the key in order for the system to boot; without an operator providing the key, the system will not boot.
 Therefore, devices must either be attended or they may not utilize Full Disk Encryption.
 Since